I am looking ahead to my ...

 Grades and/or GPA

 To provide documentation of your grades and/or GPA (example: good student discount for auto insurance), ask if an unofficial transcript will suffice you can print all unofficial transcripts through MyGFU.
 Click the Self Service tab, choose Academic Records, and then View Unofficial Transcript.
-If you need something more official - bring or send their form or our form to the Registrar's office.
+If you need something more official - bring or send their form or our enrollment verification form to the Registrar's office.
 We will send the verification in about two weeks.Pre-Registration or Other Verification Needs

-To verify future registration or for any other reason not discussed above, bring or send their form or our form to the Registrar's office.
+To verify future registration or for any other reason not discussed above, bring or send their form or our enrollment verification form to the Registrar's office.
 We will send the verification in about two weeks.

 Check out our student employee page for information.